sotnir/git-course/_episodes/04-remote.md

 - "Understand how to push local changes to a remote repository"
 - "Understand how to clone a remote repository"
 keypoints:
-- "Git is the version control system: GitHub is a remote repositories provider."
+- "GitHub is a remote repositories provider."
+- "`git push` to send local changes to remote repository"
 - "`git clone` to make a local copy of a remote repository"
-- "`git push` to send local changes to remote repository"
 ---

 We're going to set up a remote repository that we can use from multiple